mariotlemes/non3GPP-WiFi/README.md

 ### 2) Pings tests failed

-Make sure you have version 0.2.0 or higher of the gtp5g module installed.
+Make sure that you have v0.2.0 version or higher of the gtp5g module installed in your system:

 ```bash
 cd ~